 - Participate in a world-premiere composition, either as a composer or a performer-collaborator.
 Our ensembles regularly program the works of living compsers sometimes with feedback or collaboration from the composer.
 Student composers frequently collaborate with peers and faculty to bring new works to life.

 - Make your mark as a performer or scholar at regional conferences, auditions, and symposia.
 Once per semester, Brevard voice students attend state chapter auditions for the National Association of Teachers of Singing.
 They perform for a panel of teachers and observe master classes, performances, and a winner’s recital.
 Brevard students regularly place at the state level and advance to regional auditions.
 A few have even advanced to the national auditions.
 Brevard faculty have also taken music students to conferences of the Percussive Arts Society, North Carolina Educators’ Association, and the Amercian Musicological Society.

 - Learn more about music scholarships under “Fine Arts Scholarships”

-- Published writers and composers
+- Published Composer, Musical Curator, and Professor

 “I will forever be grateful for the professors who went beyond what is expected in the classroom - from introducing me to composers ”outside” the curriculum - to taking me to national and regional meetings of the American Musicological Society.
 There are so many possibilities for Brevard students who engage and inquire!”

-- Brevard graduate
+- Brevard graduate, Megan

 - musical performance space for Brevard College productions and students, the Brevard Music Center, the Brevard Philharmonic, and local and regional groups